Ann-Marie Answers All Your Questions About Scar RepairAugust 7, 2019

 Q: Have you heard of the Stratpharma range of products?
 Stratamed, Strataderm, Stratamark… What’s your opinion on these silicone based products?

 We actually use these products in treatment, we use them post procedure.
-The way I describe it to my clients is that it’s kind of like a protective band-aid over the skin.
+The way I describe it to my patients is that it’s kind of like a protective band-aid over the skin.
 It prevents bacteria from entering the area, it helps calm the area, and it does support the healing process as well, so absolutely, we know those products.
-We do get our clients to take those products home post-Pico Scar Repair or other laser treatments that we have, including RF Needling.
+We do get our patients to take those products home post-Pico Scar Repair or other laser treatments that we have, including RF Needling.

-We do recommend them to our clients in combination with those other key ingredients we spoke about before, which are the anti-inflammatories, the antioxidants, your pigment inhibitor serum and your collagen peptide serum.
+We do recommend them to our patients in combination with those other key ingredients we spoke about before, which are the anti-inflammatories, the antioxidants, your pigment inhibitor serum and your collagen peptide serum.
 So, we use them in combination with others, but yes, they are fantastic products to use.

 Q: Can you give us some hints to help scars after a cosmetic surgery procedure to heal better or faster?
 Or to prevent them from becoming a scar?